nightbot/docs/commands/commands.md

 * `/announceorange` - Calls attention to the message by highlighting it orange.
 * `/announcepurple` - Calls attention to the message by highlighting it purple.

-On YouTube and Trovo, chat commands are not supported at this time.
+On YouTube, Trovo, and Noice, chat commands are not supported at this time.